eltons-academy/az-204/modules/containers/README.md

 > By default Docker Hub images are publicly available, so now anyone could run a container from your version of the app using a single Docker command.

+## Building and running distributed apps with Docker Compose

+TODO

 ## Lab